cibosmenu/documents/docs/index.rst

   Let's start your journey with CIBOS software.

   Either your ready to setup or you want to see what's possible.
-To start look at :ref:`Setup Introduction`
+To start look at :ref:`Introduction`

 Overview of CIBOS
 -----------------